FlyingDutchmanGames/battle_box/README.md

 - Tests around rejecting games in the client
 - Add a color to the gamebot so the games look different
 - Debug Messages in the protocol
+- Require clients to connect with `game_type` param, optionally passing a specific arena. (default to the default arena)

 ### Nice to Haves